utkuufuk/reddit-scraper/README.md

 If the keyword already exists in `product.json`, the scraper will start searching from the date of the most recent post and append the new content at the end of the existing posts that had been earlier saved for that keyword.

 ### Visualization
-When the `product.json` file is ready, run the following command inside the [jsonserver](https://github.com/utkuufuk/reddit-scraper/tree/master/jsonserver) directory in order to start the [Json-Server](https://github.com/typicode/json-server):
+When the `product.json` file is ready for visualization, run the following command inside the [jsonserver](https://github.com/utkuufuk/reddit-scraper/tree/master/jsonserver) directory in order to start the [Json-Server](https://github.com/typicode/json-server):
 ``` sh
 npm run json:server
 ```